FelixOnline/v2/content/articles/2016-2-26-leeds-university-begins-to-sell-its-own-bonds.md

 imported: true
 ---

-Leeds university has issued its own bond, with an interest rate comparable to the UK government’s own low\-risk Gilts.
+Leeds university has issued its own bond, with an interest rate comparable to the UK government’s own low-risk Gilts.

-In an attempt to attract more international students, Leeds will use the cash to invest in its infrastructure, including “high quality facilities that will enhance student education” according to the university’s Vice\-Chancellor, Sir Alan Langlands.
+In an attempt to attract more international students, Leeds will use the cash to invest in its infrastructure, including “high quality facilities that will enhance student education” according to the university’s Vice-Chancellor, Sir Alan Langlands.

 Barclays, HSBC and Lloyds Bank are acting as joint bookrunners, meaning they will effectively manage the issue of bonds on Leeds’ behalf.